 • Welsh Parliament: 30 of 60 seats

-• Scottish Parliament: 22 out of 129
+• Scottish Parliament: 20 out of 129

-• Local governments: 6,426 of 19 103 seats.
+• Local governments: 6,426 of 19,103 seats.

-The Labour Party grew out of the 19th Century trade union movement.
-Founded in 1900, it took two decades to gain any political traction.
-In the early 1920s, the Labour Party outpaced the dominant opposition party, to become the Conservative Party's main political opponent.
+The Labour Party grew out of the 19th-century trade union movement.³ Founded in 1900, it took two decades to gain any political traction.
+In the early 1920s, the Labour Party outpaced the dominant opposition party, the Conservative Party, to become its main political opponent.
+That's the state of things today, with Tories and Labour swapping places to lead the government.
+That opposition lies specifically in those parties' ideology.

 account_box